 U. S. Steel's Certificate of Incorporation divides the directors into three classes: Class I, Class II and Class III.
 Each class must consist, as nearly as possible, of one-third of the directors.
 Once elected, directors serve for a term of three years and until their successors are duly elected and qualified.
 At each annual meeting, directors who are elected to succeed directors whose terms have expired are identified as being of the same class as those they succeed.
-A director elected to fill a vacancy is elected to the same class as the directors he or she succeeds, and a director elected to fill a newly created directorship holds office until the next election of the class to which he or she is elected.
+A director elected to fill a vacancy is elected to the same class as the director he or she succeeds, and a director elected to fill a newly created directorship holds office until the next election of the class to which he or she is elected.

-The current four Class II directors are nominees for election this year for a three-year term that will expire at the 2006 annual meeting.
+The current four Class III directors are nominees for election this year for a three-year term that will expire at the 2007 annual meeting.
 Of the 12 current directors, four are officers of U. S. Steel, five have top executive experience with a wide variety of other businesses, one had a distinguished career in the military and the diplomatic corps before entering business, one has had a distinguished career in academia, business and government, and one has had a distinguished career in public service including the judiciary.
 A brief statement about the background of each nominee and each continuing director is given on the following pages.
 If any nominee for whom you have voted becomes unable to serve, your proxy may be voted for another person designated by the Board.

-The Board has affirmatively determined, after considering all relevant facts and circumstances, that no non-employee director has a material relationship with the Corporation (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Corporation).
-The basis for each such determination (where any relationship exists) is that revenues from U. S. Steel constitute a DE MINIMIS portion of such other organization's total revenues.
+The Board has affirmatively determined that no non-employee director has a material relationship with the Corporation (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Corporation).
+The Board made such determination based on all relevant facts and circumstances, including the categorical standards for independence adopted by the Board.
+Under those standards, no director is independent if, within the previous three years: